-- A unique name string of the form "GL_ARB_name" is associated with each extension.
-If the extension is supported by an implementation, this string will be present in the EXTENSIONS string described in section 6.1.11. - All functions defined by the extension will have names of the form Func-tionARB
+• A unique name string of the form "GL_ARB_name" is associated with each extension.
+If the extension is supported by an implementation, this string will be present in the EXTENSIONS string returned by GetString, and will be among the EXTENSIONS strings returned by GetStringi, as described in section 6.1.4.

-- All enumerants defined by the extension will have names of the form NAME_ARB. - In additional to OpenGL extensions, there are also ARB extensions to the related GLX and WGL APIs.
+- All functions defined by the extension will have names of the form Func-tionARB - All enumerants defined by the extension will have names of the form NAME_ARB. - In additional to OpenGL extensions, there are also ARB extensions to the related GLX and WGL APIs.
 Such extensions have name strings prefixed by "GLX" and "WGL" respectively.
 Not all GLX and WGL ARB extensions are described here, but all such extensions are included in the registry.

-O.2 Promoting Extensions to Core Features
+I.3.2 Promoting Extensions to Core Features